 Pear Parkin Recipe: Easy, Healthy, and Tasty

-Oatmeal is an essential element for true Yorkshire parkin, without which the authentic character of this treat remains incomplete.
+Oatmeal is an essential element for true Yorkshire parkin.

 Pear Parkin